rachel-ftw/react-native-meditation-timer/README.md

 ## Development Journal

+**Thursday May 25th, 2017:**
+Beasted research and job applications today.

 **Wednesday May 24rd, 2017:**
 I stayed out too late last night, a rare occurrence, but suffered the consequences in the morning.
 My brain was fuzzy af and I couldn't bring myself to be very useful, despite hours of trying.
 By the grace of coffee I survived until lunch, when I regained consciousness as a human.
 Once my brain agreed to cooperate, I had a great afternoon completing a couple of the screens of the app and starting to understand navigation in the React Native world.
 Adventures around every corner.